ZackBoyd123/valvs/README.md

  #### valvs_motifs.py
  ------
  A script which analyses mutations, specifically what effect up and downstream bases have on the number of mutations occuring.
  The user has the ability to choose how many bases are considered.
+The "\_raw" file shows the bases before and after each mutation in the file.The "\_calculation" file contains information on the total number of mutations occuring after user set bases, this value is also represented as a % of total number of mutations in the forward or reverse strand.
 Data is outputted in a format needed by the Motif_Heatmap.r script.
  ```
  valvs_motify.py --fasta file.fa --bases 2 --input in.txt --output out.txt --rfriendly yes
  ```